We offer a variety of services. For more information, click the plus and minus signs below to open and close each section.

 Chapter 11 – This is used mostly by businesses.
 In Chapter 11, you may continue to operate your business, but your creditors and the Court must approve a plan to repay your debts.
 There is no Trustee unless the Judge decides that one is necessary.

 Yes.
 Once you file bankruptcy, you are immediately under protection of the court from most creditors.
-If you provide our office the correct contact information, we will immediately notify the garnishing creditor and collection attorney that you have filed a bankruptcy petition.
-This will stop garnishments immediately.
-You may even be able to get garnished monies returned.
+If you provide our office the correct contact information, we will notify the garnishing creditor and collection attorney that you have filed a bankruptcy petition.
+This will stop garnishments.
+You may even be able to get money returned.

 The first Meeting of Creditors is required under Section 341 of the Bankruptcy Code and you are required to attend.
 It is a brief review of your case conducted by a bankruptcy Trustee, who is usually an attorney or a CPA.
 The hearing takes place in an office-like conference room and one of our firm’s attorneys will be with you at the hearing.
 We will provide you with a list of the questions that will be asked.